 If you do not qualify for a HUD grant, there are alternative options to consider:

-Tax Credits and Rebates: Look into federal or state tax incentives for energy-efficient home upgrades.
+Tax Credits and Rebates: Research federal or state tax breaks for improvements to your home that use less energy.

 Common Misconceptions About HUD Home Improvement Grants

-Reality: While many programs prioritize low-income households, eligibility criteria vary, and some grants are available to moderate-income families as well.
+Reality: Although low-income households are given preference in many programs eligibility requirements differ and some grants are also available to families with moderate incomes.

 Conclusion: Take the First Step Toward Home Improvement